-School Commitment

-The Designated Safeguarding Lead is: Sarah Chappell

-And the persons who deputise in her absence are: Ruth Hayes and Julie Easthill
+School Commitment The Designated Safeguarding Lead is:Sarah Chappel II And the person/s who deputise/s in their absence is/are: Ruth Haves

 School is committed to Safeguarding and Promoting the Welfare of all of its pupils.
 Each pupil's welfare is of paramount importance.
 We recognise that some children may be especially vulnerable to abuse e.g. those with Special Educational Needs and Disabilities (ref.
-KCSiE para 85), those living in adverse circumstances.
+KCSIE para107), those living in adverse circumstances.
 We recognise that children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way.
 Whilst at school, their behaviour may be challenging.
 We recognise that some children who have experienced abuse may harm others.
 We will always take a considered and sensitive approach in order that we can support all of our pupils.